decentraland/adr/content/ADR-186-place-identifiers.md

       <img alt="shrink" src="/resources/ADR-186/shrink.png" width="300" hight="300" />
     </td>
     <td style="vertical-align: middle">
-      ✅ The new scene gets the <strong>same UUID<strong> if it has the same base parcel
+      ✅ The new scene gets the <strong>same UUID</strong> if it has the same base parcel
     </td>
   </tr>
   <tr>